History of cricket to 1725: "Creag"

-On Thursday, 10 March 1300 (Julian calendar), wardrobe accounts of King Edward I of England included refunds to one John de Leek of monies that he had paid out to enable Prince Edward to play "creag and other games" at both Westminster and Newenden.
+On 10 March 1300 Old Style (18 March 1301 New Style), wardrobe accounts of King Edward I of England included refunds to one John de Leek of monies that he had paid out to enable Prince Edward to play "creag and other games" at both Westminster and Newenden.
 Prince Edward, the future Prince of Wales, was then aged 15.
-It has been suggested that creag was an early form of cricket, but it could have been something quite different.
-Creag is possibly an early spelling of the word craic here taken as an Irish word meaning fun, entertainment, or enjoyable conversation.
-This sense of the word crack is found in Irish English, Scottish English, and Geordie in North East England.
-In Ireland the spelling craic is now more common than crack.
-(Note: See Oxford English Dictionary—crack (noun), sense I.5.c.)
+It has been suggested that "creag" was an early form of cricket, but most historians believe it was something quite different.